grilling guides icon.Grilling Guides

 Graphic showing the difference between direct and indirect heat grill.

-Now you need to decide — depending on what you’re cooking — whether you are going to grill using direct heat, indirect heat, or a combination of both.
+With all the essential items now at hand, you need to decide whether you are going to grill using direct heat, indirect heat, or a combination of both, depending on what you’re cooking.

-Let’s take a closer look at these two key grilling terms, how you perform them, and how to decide which you need.
+Let’s take a close look at these key grilling terms, how you do them, and how to decide which grilling method you need.

-Direct heat cooking sears meat fast, creating great color and a flavorful Maillard crust.
+Direct heat sears meat quickly, producing a flavorful Maillard crust and appealing color.

-This is a low and slow method that works great for large tougher pieces like pork shoulders or whole chickens.
-You might not have the room on small charcoal grills, but it’s easy to do on the majority of standard size models.
+The indirect heat grilling method is a low and slow method ideal for cooking larger, tougher meats like pork shoulders or whole chickens.
+It may not be suitable for small charcoal grills, but works well on standard-sized models.

-The meat is placed near to but not directly over the heat source, the lid closed, fewer coals burning to provide a lower heat.
+You place the meat near to but not directly over the heat source, with the lid closed and fewer coals for lower heat.

 Graphic with two-zone cooking written instructi.